swsms/chat/README.md

 - The chat contains client and server as two separated JAR files which can run independently on different machines.
 - All clients and a server interacts through TCP sockets.
 - The server is implemented in a non-blocking way.
 It has a single thread that accepts connections, receives and sends data, and several threads that process input messages and commands.
-- Both the client and the server have extensible architecture, and the transport layer can be replaced without changing the core business logic.
+- Both the client and the server have extensible architecture.
+The transport layer can be replaced without changing the core business logic.
 - All data is stored in RAM.
 - The project is built by Maven.
 Java 8+ is required.